 Rochester, New York

-Mr. Johnson is the father of Hartwick Alumna Janice (Johnson) Stainton '86.
+Mr. Johnson is the father of Hartwick Alumna Janice (Johnson) Stainton, Class of 1986.
 Mr. Johnson graduated from the University of Rochester and earned his MA from American College.
 He is President and Owner of The Johnson Organization, LTD, an insurance consulting and chartered financial consulting company.
 He is certified as a financial planner and is a nationally recognized expert on financial estate planning, having helped the industry lobby at the congressional and executive levels in Washington, DC.
 He was a member of the Dorset Field Club Board of Governors, was chairman of Hartwick College's Annual Parent fund and is a life Trustee of the University of Rochester.

 William J. Kitson '86

 Mr. Kitson is the President and CEO of United Way of Greater Cleveland.
 Prior to taking the reigns in Cleveland, he held other positions in the United Way including President and CEO of the United Way of Greater Toledo, Vice President of Campaign for United Way of Greater Milwaukee and President and CEO of United Way of Champaign County, IL.
 Mr. Kitson graduated from Hartwick College with a BA in Political Science.
 He was named Hartwick's Distinguished Young Alumnus of the Year in 2002.